88""Yb 888888 db 8888b. Yb dP 888888 dP"Yb 888888 888888 .dP"Y8 888888

 - I see my role as an observer and communicator, not as the gatekeeper

-- team wants to ship something, my job is to make them aware of potential
+- wants to ship something, my job is to make them aware of potential

-- collaborative relationships with both developers and PMs.
+- strong, collaborative relationships with developers, designers, and PMs.

 - Quality is a team effort, not just a post-coding activity.